nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing overdue entries

-Clears all entries that have dates after today's date.
+Clears all entries that have dates before today's date.

 Format: `eclear`